Chipotle Black Bean Dip

 - Vegetables (carrot, celery, cucumber, etc)

 Black Beans are an excellent source of protein, iron, thiamin, folate, magnesium, selenium, potassium, zinc and quercetin (which is an antioxidant).
 They’re a great simple source of low-fat protein for vegetarians.
 Some possible health perks from eating black beans are lowered blood pressure, lowered cholesterol (due to the fiber), and lower blood glucose levels for diabetics (due to the protein and fiber).
 Black Beans are also important for overall digestive health support – for the colon in particular (due to the fiber), and the nutrients in black beans support heart health due to the variety of phytonutrients (antioxidant and anti-inflammatory components).
 These same antioxidant and anti-inflammatory phytonutrients contained in black beans also work towards preventing certain types of cancer.
+The benefits of black beans make them a great vegetarian protein replacement for meat.

 - 1 15-ounce can low-sodium vegetarian black beans, rinsed and drained